tobydriscoll/udmath351/notes/matrix/linear_systems.md

 A_{m1} x_1 + A_{m2} x_2 + \cdots + A_{mn} x_n & = b_m.
 \end{align*}

 The first index on $A_{ij}$ is the equation number, and the second is the variable number.
-It now seems obvious that we want to collect these numbers into an $m\times n$ matrix $\bfA$, called the {term}`coefficient matrix` of the system.
+It now seems obvious that we want to collect these numbers into an $m\times n$ matrix $\bfA$, called the **coefficient matrix** of the system.
 We can similarly identify the two vectors

 $$
 \bfx = \begin{bmatrix}